jim-easterbrook/pywws/src/doc/guides/logfiles.rst

 ----------------

 .. code-block:: none
-   :linenos:

    2015-10-30 04:49:56:pywws.weatherstation:live_data missed

-Line 3 indicate that pywws failed to capture live data.
+Sometimes pywws fails to capture live data.
 This happens if a new data record is identical to the previous one so pywws doesn't detect a change.
 This is unlikely to happen if you are receiving wind data properly.